By David Joel Miller MS, Licensed Therapist & Licensed Counselor.

 Most men in prison get a diagnosis of Antisocial Personality Disorder.
 This is also generally treatable if the client wants to change.

 Mental retardation can be treated using behavioral techniques as long as we have realistic expectations.
 The distinction between mental retardation and developmental delays can get fuzzy.
-Some people call all of this delays and avoid the politically sensitive issue of saying someone has mental retardation.
+Some people call all of these delays and avoid the politically sensitive issue of saying someone has mental retardation.
 It is also possible for someone with mental retardation to have an axis one problem like depression.

 Did you know that medical conditions can cause symptoms that look like a mental illness?
 All good therapists like to have clients see a primary care doctor, specialists if needed, to make sure this the problem is not a brain tumor or hormone issue.
 Things like pregnancy, brain injury and poisoning all get confused with mental illness.
-In seniors, a lot of this dementia and cognitive decline is the result of side effects of medications the senior is taking.
+In seniors, a lot of this dementia and cognitive decline is the result of the side effects of medications the senior is taking.
 Please, however, do not start or stop meds without talking with your doctor first.
 Ideally, your doctor and your therapist should be talking and on the same page if you have any medical conditions that may affect your mental state.

 Axis Four – Psychosocial and environmental problems

 Stressors for short.
 Not having friends or a family or having a poor relationship with them can cause lots of emotional problems.
 We also include people with social and educational problems.
 Being arrested or a victim of crime might get you an Axis Four diagnosis, as would not having medical care or living in poverty.
-We don’t always talk with clients about these issues as much as we should but these issues are at the core of clients problems a lot of the time.
+We don’t always talk with clients about these issues as much as we should but these issues are at the core of client’s problems a lot of the time.
 Note that no matter how severe your unemployment problems are if you can’t qualify for an Axis One diagnosis like Depression you may have difficulty getting counseling for your employment or other problem.

 If stressors are interacting with your mental health you might want to see a professional or clinician counselor who specializes in individual therapy centered on both these areas.
 In California, we call this specialty Licensed Professional Clinical Counselors (LPCC’s.)